 In 1 Tim 2:12 didaskein (“to teach”) is joined with authentein by the conjunction oude.
 Some scholars believe that teaching is not being prohibited in 1 Tim 2:12, but rather teaching in a harmful way is being banned.
 Perhaps this phrase may be interpreted as: “I am not allowing a woman to teach in ways that domineer a man.”
 Or, “I am not allowing a woman in ways that influence a man with Gnostic beliefs and practice.”
 Complementarian Andreas Köstenberger (2000) concedes that a possible translation of this phrase might be: “I do not permit a woman to teach [error] or to domineer over a man.”
 (Köstenberger’s use of square brackets.)
 While Köstenberger rejects this translation himself, it actually fits the context of 1 Timothy with its concern of false doctrine, very well.

 In Part 3 of my article entitled 1 Timothy 2:12 in Context I point to several indications within First Timothy that the heresy in the Ephesian church was an early form of Gnosticism.
-It is possible that the prohibition in 1 Tim 2:12 was designed to curb the spread of Christian Gnosticism.
+It is possible that the prohibition in 1 Tim 2:12 was designed to curb the spread of an early Christian heresy.

 The ministries of praying and prophesying may be a summary for everything that happens in a worship service–praying is people speaking to God and prophesying is God speaking to people.
 Paul considered the ministry of prophesying as important and influential.
 He lists prophesying and prophets before teaching and teachers in Rom 12:6-8; 1 Cor 12:28-30 and Eph 4:11.